KaykCaputo/oracletrace/README.md

 ## Features

-- **Performance Summary Table:** Visualize the most time-consuming functions with a clean table showing totam time, and average time per call.
+- **Performance Summary Table:** Visualize the most time-consuming functions with a clean table showing total time and average time per call.
 - **Logic Flow Visualization**: See a tree structure of function calls.
 - **Performance Metrics**: View execution time and call counts for each function.
 - **Clean Output**: Filters out internal Python calls for better readability.
+- **JSON Export:** Save trace results to a JSON file for further analysis or record keeping.
+- **Trace Comparison:** Compare two trace JSON files to see performance changes, new or removed functions, and time differences.

 ## How It Works